-Warts in dogs, also known as canine viral papillomas or canine viral papillomatosis, is a relatively common occurrence in young pups.
-The immune system of a dog will often clear the warts up as the puppy’s immune system strengthens with age.
-However, this is not always the case, some dog warts will stick around for longer than they should and some cases are more serious than others.
+Warts in dogs are also known as canine viral papillomas or canine viral papillomatosis.
+This is a relatively common occurrence in young pups.
+The immune system will often clear warts up as the puppy’s immune system strengthens with age.
+However, this is not always the case.
+Some dog warts will stick around for longer than they should, and some cases are more serious than others.

-There are several instances in which warts may need to be removed, such as when they have been on the dog’s body for more than a couple of months, or if the warts become infected or irritated.
+There are several instances in which warts may need to be removed.
+Examples include when they have been on the dog’s body for more than a couple of months or if warts become infected or irritated.

-When your dog has an especially large number of warts, and/or if a dog has warts that are located in places that negatively impact the dog’s day-to-day life, such as in the dog’s mouth, or on their feet, or anywhere that interferes with any of the activities that a dog does throughout the course of a day, such as walking, eating, drinking, playing, sleeping, or going potty, warts may also need to be removed.
+Warts may also need to be removed when your dog has a huge number of warts.
+This is also true if a dog has warts located in places that negatively impact the dog’s day-to-day life.
+Examples include in the dog’s mouth, or on their feet, or anywhere that interferes with any of the activities that a dog does throughout the course of a day.
+You want your dog to walk, eat, drink, play, sleep, and go potty without discomfort.

 How to Remove a Wart on a Dog

 All Available At-Home Treatments

 Apple Cider Vinegar

 This treatment option includes several steps, listed directly below.
 Note: This process will be pain-free initially, but that may change as the ACV deteriorates the wart.
 Over time, the dog might experience mild tingling and stinging sensations from the acid working to eliminate the growth.
 Therefore, you should never use apple cider vinegar on warts near a dog’s eyes or genitals.

 1. Pour a little bit of apple cider vinegar into a clean cup.

 2. Rub petroleum jelly onto the surface of all of the skin that surrounds the warts being treated to protect the dog's unaffected areas.